The troubles are over, and the country is safe again. Look at this video to see how kindly tourist buses were treated even during the protest.

 Can I trek Gokyo Ri solo?

-Yes, trekking to Gokyo Ri alone is technically possible, but not ideal for most travelers.
+Yes, trekking to Gokyo Ri solo is possible, but not ideal for most travelers.
 It’s because the region presents high-altitude challenges, and with no one to enforce a safe pace, the risk of altitude sickness is doubled.
 Similarly, even though the trails are generally marked, solo trekkers face difficulties navigating unstable glacial moraines on the Ngozumpa Glacier.
 Plus, the trek region is remote, with limited medical facilities and fewer trekkers on trails.
 So, if you experience sudden altitude sickness, it’ll be difficult to seek immediate help.

 Locals usually do not speak fluent English, nor do they know how to contact an emergency evacuation effectively.
 Therefore, unless you are a highly experienced adventurer with advanced navigation skills, comprehensive high-altitude insurance, and plans to trek during the more stable spring or autumn seasons, we do not recommend that you attempt this trek solo.
 A guided trek ensures safety and management and helps you communicate with locals.
 This way, you fully enjoy the breathtaking landscapes and cultural experiences of the Gokyo Valley.

 Gokyo Ri Trek Difficulty & Distance